Welcome

 Late 1960s - 1979

-From here, the trail gets very hazy.
+From here, the trail gets a bit hazy.
 According to the excellent reference book, Roots Knotty Roots, two singles from 1967 were released by "Hazel & The Jolly Boys".
 But these reggae recordings were apparently by another group using that name.
 Roots Knotty Roots also lists five Jolly Boys singles released from 1970-1972 that were produced by Harry Mudie, an example is seen to the right.
 (There was at least one more than that.)
 These tracks are, once again, reggae, not mento, and it is very unlikely that any of these releases to have anything to do with the mento group by the same name.

-The Daily Gleaner
+Ad from The Daily Gleaner

 September 30, 1967